 - Support black and brown educators already on your team.
 The Black Teacher Project recommends beginning by focusing on retaining black educators in your district.
 Organizations like Illinois-based Grow Your Own do this by relying on mentor programs and cohorts to provide long-term support.

 - Provide professional learning.
 Diversity, equity, inclusion, and accessibility (DEIA) training is critical for understanding racism and having productive conversations in your district.
-The National Education Association (NEA) has a free toolkit that touches on various topics including race, ethnicity, and social justice.
-Organizations like the Center for Equity and Inclusion also partner with school districts.
+Organizations like the Center for Equity and Inclusion partner with school districts to help them meet their goals.

 - Make equity part of the curriculum.
 Teachers likely need help on how to discuss race and social justice in their classrooms.
 Point them to resources like the free discussion guide for the 2019 Ava DuVernay Netflix series “When They See Us” published by the Campaign for Youth Justice, or this free discussion guide for “13th,” also by DuVernay and also on Netlfix.
 Share our ebook “Why equity matters in education—and what to do about it,” which includes numerous suggestions, including for diverse books and podcasts worth listening to.